Large-scale universality in quantum reaction-diffusion from Keldysh field theory

 This Supplemental Material provides additional information on the model and the calculations at the basis of the results presented in the main text.
 In Sec.~\ref{sec:continuum}, we derive the continuum-space Lindblad dynamics, Eqs.~(1)-(4) of the main text, by taking the continuum limit of the corresponding lattice model.
 In Sec.~\ref{sec:open_keldysh}, we briefly recall the basic aspects of the Keldysh field theory for open quantum systems, which are needed for the understanding of the action formulation in Eqs.~(5) and (6) of the main text.
-In Sec.~\ref{sec:self_energy_calculations}, we briefly report the main steps underlying the diagrammatic calculation of the self-energy Keldysh matrix at first order in $\Gamma$ and the associated derivation of the Boltzmann equation in Eq.~(8) of the main text.
+In Sec.~\ref{sec:self_energy_calculations}, we briefly report the main steps underlying the diagrammatic calculation of the self-energy Keldysh matrix in the Euler-scaling limit and the associated derivation of the Boltzmann equation in Eq.~(8) of the main text.
+In Sec.~\ref{sec:calculations_hom_decay}, we report the derivation of Eq.~(9) of the main text concerning the long-time asymptotic of the density decay for homogeneous systems.
 In Sec.~\ref{sec:effective_exp_supp}, we compute the effective exponent for the deconfining dynamics ensuing from the trap-release quench of the trapping potential (see Fig.~3 of the main text).